MultiSafepay/docs/content/api/orders/apply-dynamic-template.md

 ----------------
 `template_id` | string | optional

-The identifier of a saved template from your MultiSafepay account.
+The identifier of a saved template from your MultiSafepay dashboard.
 The template structure overrides the `template_id`.

 ----------------